-Madron Daniel C of E Primary School takes online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to Madron Daniel C of E online policy and the acceptable user policy for staff.
+Madron Daniel C of E Primary School_take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to Madron Daniel C of E Primary School's esafety/online policy and the acceptable user policy for staff.